Tidal perturbations of an extreme mass ratio inspiral around a Kerr black hole: Perturbation to the Kerr metric: results

 We now determine the coefficients $c_{2m}$ entering the metric through the normalization factors $\mathcal{N}_{2\,0}$, $\mathcal{N}_{2\,\pm1}$, and $\mathcal{N}_{2\,\pm2}$ in Eqs.~\eqref{eq:N_20}, \eqref{eq:N_2,pm1}, and \eqref{eq:N_2pm2}.

-As anticipated in Sec.~\ref{subsec:HertzPotential}, rather than following the standard asymptotic-matching procedure employed in Refs.~\cite{Poisson:2009qj, Binnington:2009bb, Poisson:2004cw, Chatziioannou:2012gq}, we take the zero-spin limit ($a=0$) of the metric perturbation~\eqref{eq:ORG} and require that it reproduces the quadrupolar order of the tidally deformed metric derived in Ref.~\cite{Binnington:2009bb} for a Schwarzschild black hole.
+As anticipated in Sec.~\ref{subsec:HertzPotential}, we use the results of the standard asymptotic-matching procedure employed in Refs.~\cite{Poisson:2009qj, Binnington:2009bb, Poisson:2004cw, Chatziioannou:2012gq} to determine the coefficients $c_{2m}$ by taking the zero-spin limit ($a=0$) of the metric perturbation~\eqref{eq:ORG} and requiring that it reproduces the quadrupolar order of the tidally deformed metric derived in Ref.~\cite{Binnington:2009bb} for a Schwarzschild black hole in the same gauge.
 This fixes the coefficients $c_{2m}$ in terms of the external tidal moments.

 Introducing the complex combination of the tidal tensors $\mathcal{C}_{ab} \equiv \mathcal{E}_{ab} - i \mathcal{B}_{ab}$, the coefficients read

 As anticipated in Sec.~\ref{sec:MetricReconstruction}, once the relation between the Weyl scalar $\psi_0$ and the Hertz potential $\Psi'_{\rm H}$ is taken into account, these coefficients are consistent with those obtained in Refs.~\cite{Poisson:2004cw, Chatziioannou:2012gq}.